 The sad thing is people were encouraging this self-destructive behavior.
 Complimenting how nice I looked since I’d lost weight.
 They were finally accepting me.
 In the end, I felt as though I’d let them and myself down when I gained all of my weight back.
 The truth is, I just allowed my body to revert to its natural state.
 My body’s blueprint calls for thick thighs, waist, and arms.

 I’d be lying if I told you I didn’t repeat this cycle throughout my adult life.
 I’ve lost large amounts of weight in too small amounts of time, several more times since I was fifteen.
 God only knows what damage I may have done to this body.
-With the yo-yo dieting, as well as the damage caused by my struggle with my addition to prescription pain killers.
-Which I’ve since come to realize that I used the pills to self medicate.
-They help numb the pain of my wounds and silence the echoes of all the hateful words that had been inflicted on my psych.
-By those people who felt entitled to pass judgement on my body.
+With the yo-yo dieting, as well as the damage caused by my struggle with my addiction to prescription pain killers.
+Which I’ve since come to realize that I used the pills to self-medicate.
+They helped numb the pain of my wounds and silence the echoes of all the hateful words that had been inflicted on my psyche.
+By those people who felt entitled to pass judgment on my body.

 Life is a battle that I’m finally learning to love and appreciate fully, along with my body.
 Although, I won the battle against addiction.
 It is a disease that I continue to live with.
 I’m only beginning to understand how other peoples’ judgments of my body, steered me towards this path of self-destruction.
 One thing I’ve learned throughout the years is that I am a survivor and I will endure.
 I will no longer wait for this body to be a certain size to live and enjoy my life.
 I choose to live and experience life now.